To the Shareholders of Biloxi Marsh Lands Corporation:

 (4) The value of the proved reserves “Undiscounted, M$” and “Discounted at 10%, M$” includes a minimal amount of Oil and Condensate as well as Natural Gas Liquids.

 On October 1, 2008 we announced our plans to repurchase up to 27,500 shares of our common stock.
-As of December 31, 2010 we have been successful in purchasing a total of 13,000 shares of common stock.
-As of this time, we plan to continue to repurchase our common stock until we fulfill our goal of acquiring 27,500 shares.
+On September 13, 2011, we authorized the purchase of an additional 13,000 shares of our common stock.
+As of December 31, 2011 we have been successful in purchasing a total of 19,100 shares of common stock.
+As of this time, we plan to continue to repurchase our common stock until we fulfill our goal of acquiring 40,500 shares.

-Four years ago, the Company returned to its custom of paying one dividend per calendar year.
-During its meeting held on December 14, 2010, the Board of Directors declared a $1.25 per share dividend payable on Thursday, December 30, 2010 to shareholders of record as of the close of business on Friday, December 24, 2010.
-This represents a total cash dividend payment of $3,426,785 or $1.25 per share.
-Since 2002, the Company has paid slightly more than $50,000,000 in total dividends.
-With our fee land based production depleting and no new wells being drilling on our fee lands as of this time, it will be difficult to maintain the level of dividends paid since 2002, but with $9.6mm in undiscounted proved reserves an appropriate level of dividend can be expected until these reserves deplete (see paragraph 6 and accompanying table above) or new discoveries are made.
+During its meeting held on December 6, 2011, the Board of Directors declared a $0.55 per share dividend payable on Wednesday, December 28, 2011 to shareholders of record as of the close of business on Wednesday, December 14, 2011.
+This represents a total cash dividend payment of $1,505,420 or $0.55 per share.
+Since 2002, the Company has paid slightly more than $51,500,000 in total dividends.
+With our fee land based production depleting and no new wells being drilled on our fee lands, it will be difficult to maintain the level of dividends paid since 2002.
 With this said, using 3D seismic data in our possession, we are constantly working on developing the minerals located below our fee lands.
-Meanwhile, we are focusing on developing reserves outside of our fee acreage position through our investment in B&L. B&L in its current infancy stage as a startup exploration Company should not be viewed as a dividend producing entity.
+Meanwhile, we are focusing on developing reserves outside of our fee acreage position through our investment in B&L. In its current stage of growth and continued reinvestment in its successful drilling program, B&L should not be viewed as a dividend producing entity.

 William B. Rudolf